fabiojbg/TreeDocs/.clinerules/default-rules.md

 # Code Style & Patterns

 - This project is created uses C# and .NET 6.0 and uses Domain Driven Design / Clean architecture
 - The project is API-First.
-The TreeDocs.Service module is the project main service with all service APIs.
+The TreeNotes.Service module is the project main service with all service APIs.
 This module does not have UI interfaces
 - Prefer use object oriented approach
 - Project frameworkds & Patterns
     > Clean Architecture
     > Domain Driven-Driven Design (DDD)
-    > API First (TreeDocs.Service module)
+    > API First (TreeNotes.Service module)
     > JWT Authentication tokens
     > MediatR/CQRS
     > Mongo DBMongoDB for Databases